 Most likely, the account manager will push you to Google AdX if you’re eligible.
 So, what if you’re not eligible?

-But first, what you need to have to become eligible?
+But first, what do you need to be eligible?

 What Are the Eligibility Criteria for Google Ad Exchange (Google AdX)?

-We have to say something.
-Google doesn’t publicly list the minimum requirements you need to get access to its exchange.
-But 10 million page views per month is the number that’s been thrown around a lot, as the minimum requirement for a publisher.
+Google doesn’t publicly list the minimum requirements to access its exchange.
+But 10 million page views per month is the number that’s been thrown around a lot as the minimum requirement for a publisher.

 We highly doubt it.
-We personally know a handful of publishers with 10 million page views/mo. who couldn’t get into Google AdX until we showed the other way.
-That being said, there are certain things that won’t get you to AdX for sure.
+We know a handful of publishers with 10 million page views/mo. who couldn’t get into Google AdX until we showed them the other way?
+That being said, certain things won’t get you to AdX.
 It includes:

-– Having non-brand safe content.
-Your site should be free from:
+– Having non-brand-safe content.
+Your site should be free from the following: